Group benefits for millennials

-Millennials on the other hand are concerned about the here and the now.
+Millennials, on the other hand, are concerned about the here and now.
 They’re dealing with heavy debt levels and stagnant wages.
 How are they going to repay their record-level of student debt?
 How are they going to afford skyrocketing home prices?
 While there’s no denying the benefit of a gold-plated pension plan, that won’t help millennials afford homes in cities like Toronto and Vancouver; pay and bonus will.

 That being said, it’s important for millennials not to completely lose sight of retirement benefits.
 When considering a job offer, like your boomer parents, look at the total compensation package.
 While pay and bonus are important, also consider retirement benefits and health benefits.

-If your employer offers matching of any kind, take advantage of it.
+If your employer offers to match of any kind, take advantage of it.
 For example, many employers offer matching contributions up to a percent of your annual salary, say five or six percent, for RRSP or defined contribution plans.
-Even if you’re strapped for cash, struggling with student debt and to save towards a home, it’s hard to beat the guaranteed rate of return of matching.
+Even if you’re strapped for cash, struggling with student debt and to save towards home, it’s hard to beat the guaranteed rate of return of matching.